How Well Generative Adversarial Networks Learn Distributions: Introduction

-\textit{Our contributions} are: (1) we study the parametric rates for the implicit density estimator (density of $g_{\widehat{\theta}_{m,n}}(Z)$) for the target $\nu$, when both $\G$ and $\F$ are parametrized by general neural networks; (2) We rigorously formulate the complex trade-offs on the choices of the generator $\G$ and the discriminator $\F$ as a \textit{pair regularization}.
-We evaluate how this new notion of regularization affects the rates for GANs; (3) As a direct application of the general theoretical framework, we showcase how to identify good $\G$ and $\F$ pairs to obtain fast parametric rates using two examples: learning densities realizable by deep leaky ReLU networks, and learning multivariate Gaussian densities with GANs.
-In both cases, the upper rates do provide optimal sample complexity (up to logarithmic factors).
+Our contributions are: (1) we derive the parametric rates on the closeness between the implicit distribution estimator (distribution of $g_{\widehat{\theta}_{m,n}}(Z)$) and the target $\nu$ under objective metrics, when both $\G$ and $\F$ are parametrized by general neural networks; (2) We rigorously formulate the complex trade-offs on the choices of the generator $\G$ and the discriminator $\F$ as a \textit{pair regularization}.
+We evaluate how this new notion of regularization affects the rates for GANs; (3) As a direct application of the general theoretical framework, we showcase how to identify good $(\G, \F)$ pairs to obtain fast parametric rates using two extreme examples: (a) learning distributions realizable by deep leaky ReLU networks, and (b) learning multivariate Gaussian distributions with two-layer networks.
+In both cases, the upper rates we obtain provide optimal sample complexity (up to logarithmic factors).

-Finally, the paper is organized as follows.
+\paragraph{\it Organization} Finally, the paper is organized as follows.
 Section~\ref{sec:nonparam} consists of main nonparametric results and the adversarial framework.
 Section~\ref{sec:param} contains the main parametric results for GAN with neural network generator and discriminator classes, where we introduce the new notion of pair regularization.
-Further discussions on the generator/discriminator pair regularization is deferred to Section~\ref{sec:discussion}.
-The main proofs are collected in Section~\ref{sec:proof}, with remaining proofs and supporting lemmas in Appendix~\ref{sec:append}.
+Further discussions on the generator-discriminator-pair regularization and connections to the regularity theory in optimal transport is deferred to Section~\ref{sec:discussion}.
+The main proofs are collected in Section~\ref{sec:proof}, with remaining proofs and supporting lemmas deferred to Appendix~\ref{sec:append}.